Njack-IITP/cybersecurity/slides/intro-to-ctfs.md

 ![assets/intro-to-ctfs/forensics/binwalk.png](assets/intro-to-ctfs/forensics/binwalk.png)

-looks like there is a `hidden_text.txt`file  compressed in the image.
+looks like there is a `hidden_text.txt` file  compressed in the image.
 We can extract it using `binwalk -e` command.

 ----

 ![assets/intro-to-ctfs/forensics/extract.png](assets/intro-to-ctfs/forensics/extract.png)

-Finally we got the "flag".
+Finally we've got the "flag".

 ---